whiskyechobravo/kerko/docs/synchronization.md

 Kerko provides an integration with the [Flask command line interface][Flask_CLI].
 The `flask` command will work with your virtual environment active.

+Before running a command, go to the application's directory (where the `wsgi.py` file is found).
+That is the easiest way to help Flask discover the application.

 Some frequently used commands are:

 `flask kerko --help`